DanyBoss/Olympics-Visualization/README.md

 # Olympics Visualization

 ![screenshot](https://raw.githubusercontent.com/DanyBoss/olympics-visualization/master/preview.png)
-Preview of the visualization

 [Live Version](https://danyboss.github.io/olympics/)

 ## About
-Olympics Visualization is a web visualization of Olympic data.
+Olympics Visualization is a web visualization of Olympic data from 1896 until 2012.
+It currrently only features data from the Summer Olympics, but adding data from Winter Olympics is planned for the future.

-This visualization was made as a project for the Information Visualization course at Lisbon Técnico.
+This visualization was initially made as a project for the Information Visualization course at Lisbon Técnico but turned into a hobby of mine.

 ## Credits
-This visualization is only made thanks to [D3.js](https://d3js.org/) and [JQuery](https://jquery.com/)
+This visualization is made using HTML5, JS with help of [D3.js](https://d3js.org/) and [JQuery](https://jquery.com/)